vuepress-theme-hope/vuepress-theme-hope/demo/theme-blog/src/intro.md

 # Intro Page

-Place your introducation and profile here.
+Place your introduction and profile here.